edumserrano/dotnet-sdk-extensions/docs/integration-tests/hosted-services.md

 Start by creating an integration test as shown in [introduction to integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?#introduction-to-integration-tests).

-Once you have your test ready configure the responses of the HttpClient by using the `WebApplicationFactory.RunUntilAsync` extension method.
+After, configure the responses of the HttpClient by using the `WebApplicationFactory.RunUntilAsync` extension method.

 Assume that we have an `ICalculator` type added to the `IServiceColletion` as part of the Startup of our WebHost.
 Now imagine that our Hosted Service makes use of the `ICalculator`, perhaps the Hosted Service was on an infinite loop doing some calculations.